rembound/Snake-Game-HTML5/README.md

 # Snake Game HTML5
-Learn how to create a Snake Game with HTML5 Canvas and JavaScript.
-We create a playable game that uses a texture atlas, step by step, and explain all the algorithms.
+A Snake Game with HTML5 Canvas and JavaScript that displays sprites using a texture atlas.

 This is a code example that belongs to the article: [Creating A Snake Game Tutorial With HTML5](http://rembound.com/articles/creating-a-snake-game-tutorial-with-html5)